 Hence the title.

 As a kid, getting sick had a sort of glamorous quality.
 Like maybe terminal illness could bring what a day off school had shown a glimpse of.
-Maybe getting sick, for good, would result in endless days of what was currently limited to strictly “sick day,” activities; binge TV watching, recreational sleeping and, abnormally high quantities of TLC that resulted in the little kid #winning, (endless amounts of cinnamon toast, buttered by another’s hand and on demand…)
+Maybe getting sick, for good, would result in endless days of what was currently limited to strictly “sick day,” activities; binge TV watching, recreational sleeping and, abnormally high quantities of TLC that resulted in baked goods on demand.

-STEP ONE of highly effective shenanigans; If peaceful pleading doesn’t work.. gather your weapons.
+STEP ONE of highly effective shenanigans; If peaceful pleading dosen't work.. gather your weapons.

 If an Oscar wasn't in the cards for acting, not a big deal, my production team was a one man army..."sick day," tactics meant props.
 Lots of props (light-bulb warmed thermometers, ice cubes, orchestrated and recorded coughing soundtracks)..you know the drill.

 STEP TWO: broaden your horizons, test the limits.

 Later in life, high school would cast me in the role of love-sick, a slightly more sexy and sly character than that of the nine-year old dumping water in her bed to fake a traumatic case of incontinence (totally a hypothetical situation....)